ilustat/Presentations/README.md

 # Presentations
+Repository of ilustat presentations

-This repository will contain presentations given by [ilustat](www.ilustat.com).
+This repository will contain presentations given by [ilustat](http://www.ilustat.com/).

 * February 2017 - Private: [R Today](201702_R_Today/201702_R_Today.pdf) A 45 minute presentation for Base R users who have not ventured through the Tidyverse.